inmindos/thinking-flaws/Gambler’s fallacy.md

     "cbias-meaning-from-little-data"
   ]
 source: "https://en.wikipedia.org/wiki/Gambler%27s_fallacy"
+excerpt: "If an unlikely event(that's statistically independent) occurred multiple times, it's less likely to occur in the future."
 ---

 If an unlikely event(that's statistically independent) occurred multiple times, it's less likely to occur in the future.
 Eg. A dice that rolled 6 multiple times will not roll more 6-s.